 To determine if the individual is an independent contractor

 Questions to ask

-Is the individual "free from control or direction"?
+- Is the individual free from your control or direction?

 - Does the individual: